 Before writing us, please read our FAQ.
 We receive hundreds of emails a week, and most questions fall into one of these categories.
 Reading the FAQ and submitting your application is the most expedient way to adoption.
-Please remember we are all volunteers and handle all inquiries as best we can.
+Please remember we are mostly volunteers and handle all inquiries as best we can.
 We try to respond (when appropriate) within 24-48 hours.

 Why is there an adoption donation?
 Don't these pets need homes?
 Our pets are examined by a veterinarian, spayed and neutered (when age appropriate), provided with appropriate vaccines and micro chipped.
 Your adoption donation helps cover expenses for future pets that we will save.

 I'm interested in a dog/cat on your site…is he available for adoption?
 All pets on our site are available for adoption.
 There may, however, be other applications for that pet.
 "Pending adoption" means that, in all likelihood, this dog will be adopted within 48 hours.
 All pets on our site are available and, as you complete the application, you will be asked to select pets of interest.
 When a pet is removed from the site, he or she is no longer available for adoption.
 Please be sure you are looking under the "adopt" tab, not the "successes" tab.

 What do I need to do to meet this dog?
 The first step is to complete the application.
 If you have not completed the application, please do so.
 Please do not email us prior to filling out the application, as it slows the process, and all information we have about the dog is in the description.
 As we learn more about the dog, we will update the description.
 Once the application is reviewed and if it is a good match for the dog, we will contact you about meeting the dog.
 Your entire family and any current dogs must be present when you meet the dog.